ALivingOrange/mc-pack-assistant/README.md

 ## Problem Statement

-There are over a hundred thousand Minecraft modpacks out there (visible at [this modpack index](modpackindex.com)), yet only very few do much more than selecting mods.
+There are over a hundred thousand Minecraft modpacks out there (visible at [this modpack index](https://modpackindex.com)), yet only very few do much more than selecting mods.
 Modpacks can be made much more cohesive with custom integrations such as recipes and loot tables.
-The success of this approach can be seen in popular packs such as Create: Above and Beyond and Gregtech: New Horizons.
+The success of this approach can be seen in popular packs such as Create: Above and Beyond and Gregtech: New Horizons, in which all the tools, machines, and recipes of the pack are revised in order to center around a customized progression path that allows them all to fit together.
 However, the process of making these integrations is technical and burdensome.
 Going through hundreds to thousands of items added by mods and figuring out ways to connect them takes a lot of effort, to say nothing of learning the datapack format or how to use KubeJS and implementing the integrations one at a time.
-The comparison to just adding mods, with how most launchers can bring a new mod into the pack with one or two clicks, is dire.
+By comparison, in most launchers, adding a new mod into the pack is done with just one or two clicks.
 The average packmaker would benefit greatly from a way to add tailor-made integrations just as easily as they might add new mods.

 ## Solution Statement